Sensational AG is hiring (once more)

 Or, of course, you just don’t care that stray files never get removed, but

-honestly: Do you really want to live with the fact that your /etc/sysctl.d
+honestly: Do you really want to live with the fact that your /etc/sysctl.d, or

 intended to be there?
 Both sysctl.d and sudoers.d are more than capable of doing